 U.S. Supreme Court

-Daniel was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of: Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Litigation - Bankruptcy; Project Finance Law; and Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Daniel was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Corporate Law; Litigation—Bankruptcy; and Project Finance Law.
 Daniel has been listed in Best Lawyers since 1989 and was its 2011 Manchester “Lawyer of the Year” in Bankruptcy and Creditor-Debtor Rights.

 Daniel is a member of the American Bankruptcy Institute and the New Hampshire and American Bar associations.
 He is a member of the News Committee for the New Hampshire Bar Association.
 He is also past president of the Manchester Bar Association and is certified by the American Bankruptcy Board of Certification in the area of business bankruptcy.
 Daniel is a fellow in the American College of Bankruptcy and a frequent lecturer in his areas of focus for the American Bankruptcy Institute, National Business Institute, New Hampshire CLE Committee, and IPED.